gwappa/amorphys/docs/source/index.rst

 .. note::

-    Although most of the documents are too technical and unfriendly to researchers, please take a look at :doc:`objectives` and :doc:`overview` to make a grasp of why it is important.
+    Although most of the documents are too technical and unfriendly to researchers, please take a look at :doc:`why_amorphys` to make a grasp of why it is important.

 ``amorphys`` is part of the `physiology data organization project <https://physiology-data-organization.readthedocs.io/>`_ (`project page <https://github.com/gwappa/physiology-data-organization>`_).